 Is Measurement and Evaluation the Right MS Program for You?

 In comparing project and program evaluation related degrees, American offers the MS in Measurement and Evaluation and two others.
-Each was created hand in hand with an advisory council to offer coursework that specifically speaks to the skills’ gaps seen by executives in hiring for new positions.
+Each was created hand in hand with an advisory council to offer coursework that specifically speaks to the skills’ gaps executives seek to fill when hiring for new positions.
 So, if you’re focused on product development and its project management, you should look at the MS in Agile Project Management.
 If you’d like your career to lean more towards instructional design, then click on the MS in Instructional Design and Learning Analytics degree.